pi-null-mezon/rbh24/train_adapter_for_instantid/README.md

 ![](./artifacts/adapter_HQ_4000_sample_9.png)      ![](./artifacts/adapter_HQ_4000_sample_10.png)      ![](./artifacts/adapter_HQ_4000_sample_11.png)

 ```
+STATISTICS ON 1143 TEST SAMPLES FROM 'valface':
+ - COSINE MIN:    -0.0550
+ - COSINE MEAN:   0.7127
+ - COSINE MEDIAN: 0.7365
+ - COSINE MAX:    0.8553
+TOTAL: 870 of 1143 have cosine with genuine template greater than 0.661 >> it is 76.1 % of validation samples

 STATISTICS ON 1000 TEST SAMPLES FROM 'glint':
  - COSINE MIN:    0.2915
  - COSINE MEAN:   0.6311
  - COSINE MEDIAN: 0.6424
  - COSINE MAX:    0.8479
 TOTAL: 434 of 1000 have cosine with genuine template greater than 0.661 >> it is 43.4 % of validation samples
 ```

+## Validation of adapter_100K

+IN PROGRESS...

 ## How to run training